yhyeh/yhyeh/README.md

 ## Hi 👋, I’m Yu-Hsuan, on my way to becoming a professional software engineer
-- A new grad CS student from NCTU(NYCU) in Hsinchu, Taiwan
+- A new graduate MS CS student from NCTU(NYCU) in Hsinchu, Taiwan
 - Looking for a position as **software** / **quantitive** / **machine learning** / **network** engineer

 ### What I've learned so far